Alisha Graves, MPH

 Paige Passano is Director at VSHD, working on the Sahel Leadership Program for The OASIS Initiative.
 She is a researcher at the Bixby Center for Population, Health & Sustainability with expertise in global maternal health, adolescent girls’ education and capacity building.
 In 2013, she joined The OASIS Initiative, contributing to program design and development, partnership building and fundraising.
 After completing her MPH in International Public Health from the Tulane School of Public Health and Tropical Medicine, she was a project manager for Population Services International (PSI) in Mumbai, India for 4 years.
 She has been with the Bixby Center since 2007, working to reduce maternal mortality in Bangladesh, Ethiopia, and northern Nigeria.

-Allyson Fritz is Deputy Director at VSHD, working on The OASIS Initiative.
+Allyson Fritz is Head of Programs for OASIS Niger.
 She brings experience in organizational system’s building, program evaluation, and fundraising.
 She has worked for Tostan in Senegal supporting the M&E, Communications and Grants teams, primarily focusing on Tostan’s efforts to promote the abandonment of Female Genital Cutting.
 She is passionate about youth education and livelihoods opportunities, and has worked on program evaluations for Uganda Youth Development Link in Kampala and locally with Marin County Probation.
 Allyson completed her MSW from UC Berkeley’s School of Social Welfare in 2016 with a concentration in Management and Planning.

 Morgan DeLuce is the Development Manager at VSHD.
 She brings experience in operations, donor cultivation, and partnership building.
 She previously worked with Mama Hope in rural Kenya to fund human resource development and create monitoring tools to better understand partners’ impact on the education and economy of the community.
 While in San Francisco, she worked in operations and partnership building for a small crowdfunding nonprofit.
 She is passionate about gender equity and community centered development.
 Morgan received a BA in Sociology from Boston College with a concentration in management and leadership.